 Based on the standard progression through the U.S. education system:

-- Students graduate at the age 18
+- Students graduate at the age of 18

 - A significant number graduate at age 17, typically those born in late summer or fall

-- A smaller percentage graduates at 19 or older due to factors such as grade retention, starting school later, extended time needed to complete requirements or personal circumstances affecting the education timeline.
+- A smaller percentage graduates at 19 or older due to factors such as grade retention, starting school later, extended time needed to complete requirements, or personal circumstances affecting the education timeline.

 Can You Graduate High School Early?